Please note: bad words aka slurs, swears & other nasties appear in this article.

 Obviously there are many other racial slurs pertaining to Asian people too, both South and East Asian.
 The UK insult ‘Paki’ is not JUST short for ‘Pakistani’ as some racists insist, but carries with it dismissal and contempt.
 The now archaic ‘WOG’ aka ‘Western Oriental Gentleman’ may sound fairly innocuous on the surface to a white person, especially a younger one who’s never heard it used … But it is not, especially in Britain.

 Put simply, dominant voices do NOT get say what should be deemed offensive (or acceptable) to those who have faced oppression.
 More, next.

 Another obvious one.
 Bad words may change in some countries, places or languages.
 There may also be some things ‘lost in translation’, especially when someone is speaking in a language that is not their own.

 However, even in the case of countries where the language is the same, translation issues can still occur.
-For example, the UK abbreviation BAME (‘Black, Asian, Minority Ethnic’) means nothing to many people beyond Britain.
+For example, there are lots of words in use in Britain that are not in use in the USA.
 This is why the phrase ‘divided by a common language’ exists about the difference between UK English, AUS and US English.